Online Course Requirements for Quality and Compliance

 - Course materials are ADA compliant

 - The course should meet the SUNY Quality Standards as set forth by the OSCQR rubric.

 Training and support are offered to help you meet these standards and compliance.
-View the Online Teaching Academy Course in Blackboard in the “no terms assigned” courses section.
+We are in the process of building a course in Brightspace.
+At this time faculty have access to the Online Teaching Academy Course in Blackboard in the “no terms assigned” courses section until Dec 21, 2022.